'I felt hurt:' Some nurses excluded from NY bonuses

 “When it was announced it was approved, it didn’t specify that private offices were not included.
 We worked through it the entire time,” said Mayo, “I felt hurt.
 I felt we were forgotten.”

-Gov. Hochul said the purpose of the program was to reward, recruit and retain those in the healthcare industry, with a goal to increase the workforce by 20 percent over five years.
+Gov. Hochul said the purpose of the program was to reward, recruit and retain those in the healthcare industry, with a goal to increase the workforce by 20% over five years.

 However, some say they feel left out.

 “We sign up to be a nurse to help others.
 That’s what we do.
 But, this is something like a ‘Thank you, thank you for helping us.’
-This is something we looked forward to to help our families,” said Mayo.
+This is something we looked forward to helping our families,” said Mayo.

 The maximum amount a qualified employee could receive is up to $3,000 over two vesting periods.